OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### Older KeyStore Implementations

 Older Android versions do not have a KeyStore, but do have the KeyStore interface from JCA (Java Cryptography Architecture).
 One can use various KeyStores that implement this interface and ensure secrecy and integrity to the keys stored in the KeyStore implementation.
 All implementations rely on the fact that a file is stored on the filesystem, which then protects its content by a password.
 For this, it is recommended to use the BouncyCastle KeyStore (BKS).
-You can create one by using the `KeyStore.getInstance("BKS", "BC");`, where "BKS" is the KeyStore name (BouncycastleKeyStore) and "BC" is the provider (BouncyCastle).
+You can create one by using the `KeyStore.getInstance("BKS", "BC");`, where "BKS" is the KeyStore name (BouncyCastle Keystore) and "BC" is the provider (BouncyCastle).
 Alternatively you can use SpongyCastle as a wrapper and initialize the KeyStore: `KeyStore.getInstance("BKS", "SC");`.

 Please be aware that not all KeyStores offer proper protection to the keys stored in the KeyStore files.